pra-navi/tp/docs/UserGuide.md

 {% include admonition.html type="note" title="Note" body="

 This command hides all persons that do not match the search criteria. <br>
+(i.e. If no persons match the search criteria, the list will be empty.)<br><br>
-To reset the Persons view, simply run the <code>listPerson</code> command to list all persons.
+To reset the persons view, simply run the <code>listPerson</code> command to list all persons.

 " %}